Keyur B

 3. Low Wages

 The fact that many positions in the manufacturing sector pay low wages is one of the factors causing a labor shortage example.
-Due to the possibility that individuals could locate better-paying employment elsewhere, this can make it challenging for businesses to recruit and retain employees.
+Due to the possibility that individuals could locate better-paying employment elsewhere, this can make it challenging for manufacturing businesses to recruit and retain employees.
 Low pay can restrict workers from pursuing manufacturing jobs because they may not see it as a long-term career option.
 It makes it more difficult for businesses to hire and retain employees.

 4. Lack of Skilled Workers and Higher Demand for Tech-Related Skills